sst/guide/_chapters/cognito-as-a-serverless-service.md

 comments_id: cognito-as-a-serverless-service/409
 ---

-Now let's look at splittiing Cognito User Pool and Cognito Federated Identities into a separate Serverless service.
+Now let's look at splitting Cognito User Pool and Cognito Federated Identities into a separate Serverless service.
 In this chapter we are going to create a Serverless service that will use cross-stack references to tie all of our resources together.

 In the [example repo]({{ site.backend_ext_resources_github_repo }}), open the `auth` service in the `services/` directory.